Modern Slavery and Human Trafficking Statement

 Our Residents & Properties

-We carry out tenancy audits, (including ID checks) on an annual basis, and ensure that there all appropriate processes are in place to make sure that homes are allocated appropriately.
+We carry out tenancy audits (including ID checks) on an annual basis, and ensure that all appropriate processes are in place to make sure that homes are allocated appropriately.
 We will also ensure that all our front-line staff who visit customers’ homes have completed the appropriate safeguarding training and understand fully how to raise/report any safeguarding concerns they may have.
-We will ensure that we utilize our partnerships with external organisations to share intelligence, which will better our ability to identify where Modern Slavery could potentially be taking place.
+We will ensure that we utilise our partnerships with external organisations to share intelligence, which will better our ability to identify where Modern Slavery could potentially be taking place.

 Our Colleagues